 Listen to your Body

 Our bodies are our greatest teachers.
 Begin noticing how you feel after you eat certain foods.
 Which foods give you energy?
 Which foods make you feel sluggish?
 Once we are aware of the reaction our bodies have when we eat certain foods we then have the choice to eat the foods that enhance our lives rather than deplete it.
 Keep in mind also, that every body is different and will respond to different foods in different ways.
 What works for your partner, or other family member, may not work for you.
+Sometimes your body is telling you it wants things due to addiction, such as cigarettes.
+It’s important for your health that you find alternatives to smoking in order to live a longer and healthier life.
+With vaping, there are a variety of e-liquids available that will suit all tastes making it a great option for those looking to kick the habit.

 Super Size It – NOT!